warmcat/libwebsockets/lib/abstract/README.md

 These are called by the protocol to get things done and make queries through the abstract transport.

-When you instantiate an abstract protocol, it defines the other half of the `lws_abstract_t` operations and is combined with the transport `lws_abstract_t *` to get the full set of operations necessary for the protocol to operate on the transport.

 |protocol op|meaning|
 |---|---|
 |`accept()`|The peer has accepted the transport connection|